SciML/SciMLOperators.jl/docs/src/index.md

 evaluations, as well as `Zygote`-compatible non-mutating evaluations.

-The lazily implemented operator algebra allows the user to update the operator state by passing in an update function that accepts arbirary parameter objects.
+The lazily implemented operator algebra allows the user to update the operator state by passing in an update function that accepts arbitrary parameter objects.
 Further, our operators behave like `AbstractMatrix` types thanks to overloads defined for methods in `Base`, and `LinearAlgebra`.

-Therefore, an `AbstractSciMLOperator` can be passed to `LinearSolve.jl`, or `NonlinearSolve.jl` as a linear/nonlinear operator, or to `OrdinaryDiffEq.jl` as an `ODEFunction`.
+Therefore, an `AbstractSciMLOperator` can be passed to `LinearSolve.jl`, or `NonlinearSolve.jl` as a linear or nonlinear operator, or to `OrdinaryDiffEq.jl` as an `ODEFunction`.
 Examples of usage within the `SciML` ecosystem are provided in the documentation.